 They spend years learning the same skill-set which ends up limiting them to a handful of jobs or even worse, it limits their income potential.
 Transferable skills provide you with more options and allow you to get promoted faster.

 In this article, I have listed 11 transferable skills that can be used in almost any job.
-By the end of the article, you should have a better understanding of transferable skills and how to identify them during your job search.
+To truly understand and leverage your unique set of transferable skills, consider taking the HIGH5 strengths assessment.
+This powerful tool not only helps you identify your top strengths but also shows how they translate into valuable transferable skills.
+By the end of this article, you’ll have a better understanding of transferable skills, how to identify them during your job search, and how the HIGH5 test can give you a competitive edge in your career journey.

 What are Transferable Skills?
 Definition & Meaning